 - In a large pot (I use a big Le Creuset pot), heat olive oil on medium heat.
-Add garlic and all the vegetables and sauté on low heat until lightly golden brown (20 min).
+Add garlic and all the chopped vegetables (onion, shallots, fennel bulb, celery stalk, and carrot) and sauté on low heat until lightly golden brown (20 min).

 - Add Seasonings and mix well.

-- Add all the liquids: tomatoes with juice, clam juice, the juice from jar of oyster, and the saffron infused sherry.
+- Add all the liquids: a can of tomatoes with juice, clam juice, the juice from jar of oyster, and the saffron infused sherry.
 Bring it to just a boil and lower heat and simmer 15 minutes.

 - Add all the seafood.
 When the soup starts to boil, skim off the scum and fat from the soup.
 This is a key point to have a good clear soup with refined taste.